jetthoughts/jetthoughts.github.io/content/blog/how-vet-hire-engineers-as-non-technical-founder-startup-developers/index.md

 ## 5. Find managers of one

 Look for developers who have worked directly with founders.
 These people know how to communicate with non-tech people and provide great empathy.
+Learn more on [Basecamp Blog: Hire managers of one](https://signalvnoise.com/posts/1430-hire-managers-of-one).

 ## 6. Use Lean Startup